-For pharmacological treatment, embryos from one dish were removed at the desired stage and split into glass dishes containing the drug in 5 ml embryo medium, at a density of 25 embryos/dish.
-For SB505124, the lowest dose that produced the sqt; cyc phenotype ranged from 30 to 50 μM, depending on the age of the drug (Hagos and Dougan, 2007).
-Desired concentration is diluted from 10 mM stock.
-For transplants, drug treatment is initiated after the transplantation is finished at 4 hpf.
+For drug treatment, embryos from one dish were removed at the desired stage and split into glass dishes containing the drug in 5 ml embryo medium, at a density of 25 embryos/dish.
+For SB505124, the lowest dose that produced the sqt; cyc phenotype ranged from 30-50 μ M, depending on the age of the drug (Hagos and Dougan 2007).
+Desired concentration is diluted from 10mM stock.
+For transplants, drug treatment is initiated after the transplantation is finished at 4hpf.

-Time-lapse confocal microscopy
+Time-lapse Confocal Microscopy

-Dechorionated embryos, immediately after transplantation, were embedded in 1% low-melting agarose within glass-bottomed Petri dishes, with animal pole mounted towards the glass bottom.
-For tracking, transplanted embryos were imaged with a 20×/0.75 NA Plan Fluor multi-immersion objective with water as the immersion media.
-For actin dynamics visualization, a $40\times/1.15$ NA water immersion objective was used.
-A $10\times/0.45$ NA Plan Apo λ objective was used for imaging 24 hpf or 18-somite stage embryos.
+Dechorionated embryos, immediately after transplantation, were embedded in 1% low-melting agarose within glass-bottom Petri dishes, with animal pole mounted towards the glass bottom.
+For tracking, transplanted embryos were imaged with a 20x/0.75 NA Plan Fluor multi-immersion objective with water as the immersion media.
+For actin dynamics visualization, a 40x/1.15 NA water immersion objective was used.
+10x/0.45 NA Plan Apo λ objective was used for imaging 24 hpf or 18-somite stage embryos.
 A high-speed widefield Nikon spinning disk confocal microscope was used for all imaging.
 This microscope is equipped with an Andor Borealis CSU-W1 unit, an Andor DU-888 EMCCD camera, and a stage-top incubator unit from OkoLab.
-Andor 4-line laser launch (100 mW at 405, 561 and 640 nm; 150 mW at 488 nm) was used for excitation.
+Andor 4-line laser launch (100 mW at 405, 561, and 640 nm; 150 mW at 488 nm) was used for excitation.
 Micro-Manager Open Source Microscopy Software Version 2.0 Beta was used to control the microscope.
-Image stacks of 70-150 μ m with 1-2 μ m (1 μ m for time lapse and 2 μ m for end-point scanning) z stack were recorded in continuous mode, resulting in an image sampling rate of 2-4 min.
+Image stacks of 70-150 μm with 1-2 μm (1μm for timelapse and 2μm for end-point scanning) z stack were recorded in continuous mode, resulting in an image sampling rate of 2-4 min.
 Embryos were kept at 28.5°C throughout imaging.

-Image processing
+Image Processing

-Tracking with Gaussian Mixture Models (TGMM) software for automated large-scale segmentation and tracking of fluorescently labeled cell nuclei from the Keller Lab was adapted for single-cell tracking of the transplanted cells (Amat et al., 2014).
-Time-lapse datasets with z-stacks were rendered into 3D tracks and filtered by track length.
-A sphere was used for modeling the zebrafish embryo, and Cartesian coordinates were transformed into spherical coordinates to determine the radial distance traveled by the transplanted cells.
+Tracking with Gaussian Mixture Models (TGMM) software for automated large-scale segmentation and tracking of fluorescently labeled cell nuclei from the Keller Lab was adapted for single cell tracking of the transplanted cells (Amat et al. 2014).
+Timelapse datasets with Z-stacks were rendered into 3D tracks and filtered by track length.
+A sphere was used for modeling the zebrafish embryo, and Cartesian coordinates were transformed into spherical coordinates to determine the radial distance travelled by the transplanted cells.

-Quantification and statistical analysis
+Quantification and Statistical Analysis

-Quantification of the percentage of transplanted cells that localized to endodermal versus non-endodermal domains was performed by analyzing images with Fiji. z-stack images were converted to maximum intensity projections and thresholded by Renyi entropy.
-Particles were analyzed with Fiji and size of regions of interest were measured.
-For image re-slicing, z-stack images were re-sliced to achieve $1 \times 1 \times 1$ voxel size, then converted to maximum intensity projections to generate an xz projection.
-Statistical data analyses were performed using Student's t-test in Matlab.
+Quantification of percentage of transplanted cell that localized to endodermal vs. nonendodermal domains was performed by analyzing images with Fiji.
+Z-stack images were converted to maximum intensity projections and thresholded by Renyi entropy.
+Particles were analyzed with Fiji and size of ROIs were measured.
+For image reslicing, Z-stack images were resliced to achieve 1 x 1 x 1 voxel size, then converted to maximum intensity projections to generate an XZ projection.
+Statistical data analysis was performed using Student's t-test in Matlab.